superluminar-io/serverless-notes-api/docs/lab-1-api.md

      }
    }
   ```
-3. We create the API Gateway with the first endpoint to get a list of notes:
+3. Create the API Gateway with the first endpoint to get a list of notes:
   ```diff
    import * as cdk from '@aws-cdk/core';
    import * as dynamodb from '@aws-cdk/aws-dynamodb';